Fan vs. Air Conditioner: Which Cooling Appliance Do You Need?

 What are Ceiling Fans?

 Ceiling fans are popular among many homeowners because of their cooling capacity and energy efficiency.
-Plus, its expansive range and circulating air are loved by many users as they encourage a fresher environment.
+Plus, their expansive range and circulating air are loved by many users as they encourage a fresher environment.

 What are Air Conditioners?